SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/intro-for-administrators.md

 These messages are then forwarded to Cloud SIEM.
 It’s a good idea to periodically examine the data you’re ingesting and sending to Cloud SIEM.
 Ask yourself these questions:

-* **Are you ingesting enough data?** Cloud SIEM takes thousands or millions of records and boils them down into just a handful of Insights.
-Most organizations ingest more than 50GB of data every day to start finding any Insights.
+* **Are you ingesting enough data?** Cloud SIEM takes thousands or millions of records and boils them down into just a handful of insights.
+Most organizations ingest more than 50GB of data every day to start finding any insights.
 If your ingest volume is smaller than this, consider sending more data to Cloud SIEM or using other security solutions like the [Threat Intel Quick Analysis app](/docs/integrations/security-threat-detection/threat-intel-quick-analysis/).
-* **Are you ingesting too much data?** More data doesn’t always mean more Insights.
+* **Are you ingesting too much data?** More data doesn’t always mean more insights.
 The threat detection logic built into Cloud SIEM generally prevents false positives.
 However, some organizations choose to ingest or store less data as a way to cut costs.
 One solution is partitioning your data into different tiers, and only sending some of that data along to Cloud SIEM.
 * **Are you ingesting the right data?** Cloud SIEM doesn’t just work on quantity alone.
 Quality data will affect your performance as well.
 As a best practice, you’ll need to bring in quality data sources that are supported by Cloud SIEM.
 High-value data sources include [CloudTrail logs](/docs/integrations/cloud-security-monitoring-analytics/aws-cloudtrail/), [Windows event logs](/docs/send-data/installed-collectors/sources/collect-forwarded-events-windows-event-collector/), [AWS logs](/docs/integrations/amazon-aws/), and [GuardDuty logs](/docs/integrations/amazon-aws/guardduty/).
 You should also consider whether your data is structured, like key-value pairs, or unstructured, like plain text files.
 Most data ingested into Sumo Logic is semi-structured, like JSON logs.

 Once you’ve answered these questions, you can assess what is and isn’t working for you and your SOC team.
 You can then partition your data in Sumo Logic and forward some or all of it to Cloud SIEM.